Uniswap/Tribunal/PRICE_CURVE_DOCUMENTATION.md

 - The segment's starting scaling factor
 - The next segment's scaling factor (or 1e18 if it's the last segment)

+**Important**: The total auction duration is the sum of all segment durations.
+Attempting to access the curve beyond this total will revert with `PriceCurveBlocksExceeded`.

 ## Auction Duration and Timing

 ### Auction Lifecycle